-Nederlandse Publieke Omroep, also known as NPO, Dutch Public Broadcaster, Dutch Foundation for Public Broadcasting, or Stichting Nederlandse Publieke Omroep, is a state-owned entity headquartered in the Netherlands.
-Founded in 1969, the organization employs approximately 1390 individuals and reported $1.2B in revenue as of 2024.
-Operating as a tier 1 media tech buyer, its main product is broadcast television and radio.
-The company specializes in administering public broadcasting services in the Netherlands and is the owner of the radio-spectrum licence and public DVB-T and DAB+ frequencies.
+Nederlandse Publieke Omroep, also known as NPO, Dutch Public Broadcaster, Dutch Foundation for Public Broadcasting, and Stichting Nederlandse Publieke Omroep, is a state-owned entity headquartered in the Netherlands.
+Founded in 1969, the organization employs approximately 1390 individuals.
+It reported $1.2B in revenue as of 2024 and operates as a tier 1 media tech buyer.
+The company specializes in broadcast television and radio, functioning as a Dutch public broadcasting organization that administers public broadcasting services in the Netherlands.
+NPO also acts as the owner of the radio-spectrum licence and public DVB-T and DAB+ frequencies.

 2024 Revenue